 AM – Enjoy One of Breckenridge’s Signature Events

 Did we mention that fall is festival season?
-From Oktoberfest to the Film Festival, the inaugural Wine Classic to the Craft Spirits Fest, let’s just say that the fall colors are not the only thing popping in Breckenridge.
-Extend your trip or plan your Breckenridge Fall itinerary around one of these fall festivities and you’ll be sure to leave with more than one reason to come back.
-Fall is festival season in Breckenridge, and (rightfully) recognized for one of the best and largest Oktoberfestcelebrations in the Rocky Mountains.
+Breckenridge is home to one of the best and largest Oktoberfest celebrations in the Rocky Mountains.
 But Oktoberfest isn’t the only festival or event that shines this fall.
 Breckenridge packs fall with special events, competitions, and reasons to celebrate!
 Check out Breckenridge Wine Classic and stroll along Main Street sampling wines, the Breck Film Festival featuring filmmakers gathered from around the globe, and the Craft Spirits Festival with tons of great small-batch sampling.
 Extend your trip or plan your Breckenridge Fall itinerary around one of these fall festivities and you’ll be sure to leave with more than one reason to come back.
 If you’re visiting between festivals, find live-music, theatre productions and local happening around town.

 PM – Relax and Reset

-After a large brunch consisting of a few Bavarian pretzels and Schweinebraten, maybe it’s time for a little R&R. After a long day of outdoor play, recharge the body and the spirit with a recovery massage or relaxation treatment.
-The spa scene in Breckenridge is blossoming – this small mountain town is home to more than 13 spas and wellness centers – and it goes far beyond massage: think acupuncture, oriental herbal medicine, yoga, all-inclusive relaxation packages and treatments to combat the thin, dry air and intense sun of this high-altitude environment.
+After a large brunch consisting of a few Bavarian pretzels and Schweinebraten, maybe it’s time for a little R&R. Recharge the body and spirit with a recovery massage or relaxation treatment.
+The spa scene in Breckenridge is blossoming – this small mountain town is home to more than 13 spas and wellness centers – and it goes far beyond massage: think acupuncture, herbal medicine, yoga and all-inclusive relaxation packages and treatments to combat the thin, dry air and intense sun of this high-altitude environment.

 AM- Bike Ride